PrudhviSaranya/PrudhviSaranya/README.md

 ## 👩‍💻 About Me

-A passionate Computer Science Engineer specializing in **Generative Artificial Intelligence** and programming.
-I aim to contribute to innovative projects, deliver high-quality solutions, and solve real-world problems using cutting-edge technologies.
+Driven and passionate engineering student with a strong interest in software development, data analysis, and GenerativeAI.
+Eager to apply technical skills to real-world challenges, explore cutting-edge AI innovations, and contribute meaningfully as a proactive and collaborative team player

 ---